 Fewer legitimate transactions are blocked increasing customer satisfaction and revenues.

-The fraud detection team saw significant improvements in productivity, saving millions in staffing costs whilst allowing them to scale.
+The fraud detection team saw significant improvements in productivity, reducing costs by 85% whilst allowing them to scale.